-777 Partners have strongly refuted allegations they are financially exploiting airlines they have stakes in, including Flair Airlines (F8, Kelowna) and Bonza (AB, Sunshine Coast).
+777 Partners have strongly refuted allegations they are financially exploiting airlines they have stakes in, including Flair Airlines (F8, Kelowna) and Bonza (Sunshine Coast).
 The investment entity calls reports of overcharging for aircraft leases and applying above-market interest rates ignorant, misinformed, and lacking basic knowledge of how the aviation industry works.

 A former 777 Partners principal, now suing the entity for breach of contract and fraud, has detailed several unsustainable practices in an affidavit filed with Delaware's Court of Chancery and reported on at length by the Josimar outlet.
 Timothy O'Neil-Dunne, who worked at 777 Partners between 2018 and 2021, and before that as chief commercial officer at Flair Airlines, alleges 777 Partners charges its subsidiary airlines between USD8 million and USD10 million more than it costs to acquire them, plus imposes an 18% p.a. interest rate on loans made to the airlines.